LeaKats/semicompAFT/README.md

 print - T if the iterative process should be printed, F  otherwise.

-save_res - T if the results should be save to the source current directory, F otherwise.
+save_res - T if the results should be saved to the current directory, F otherwise.

-## Estimation With Frailty - Function Arguments:
+## Estimation Without Frailty - Function Arguments:
 X01 - covariate matrix for the healthy-illness transition.

 X02 - covariate matrix for the healthy-death transition.